isomerpages/moe-catholichigh/_non-academic/CCA/Overview.md

 #### Edward Becharas Choir

 In Choir, our gentlemen develop singing, listening and performing skills when they learn to sing as one.
 They are given the opportunity to perform in various school and public events.
 The school also provides a fun and supportive environment that motivates and inspires our gentlemen to pursue their passion in choral singing and to hone their vocal abilities so as to discover their hidden talents.

-Under the baton of the conductor, the Edward Becheras Choir endeavor to put up performances such as Founders’ Day and Primary 6 Thanksgiving Mass.
+Under the baton of the conductor, the Edward Becheras Choir endeavors to put up performances such as Founders’ Day and Primary 6 Thanksgiving Mass.

 Besides performing, Choir members also get to participate in exchange programmes and competitions to deepen their exposure and understanding of the choral art and to move towards excellence.
 We also engage in team building activities to build team cohesion and participate in VIA projects to give back to the community.